 If you don’t have health insurance or your health insurance doesn’t pay for vision care, you’ll have to pay for your eye examination out of pocket.
 While the cost of an eye examination isn’t cheap, it’s also not prohibitive, and it’s worth every penny to catch an eye disorder early on or to correct your vision.
 The actual cost of an eye exam varies by region and by individual clinics.

-Standard Eye Examination
+Standard Eye Exams

 A standard eye examination consists of taking a patient history, reading of an eye chart to determine visual acuity, depth perception evaluation, muscle movements, side and peripheral vision as well as pupil response to light.
 A keratometry test measures the cornea’s curvature, while refraction testing determines the type and strength of corrective lenses needed.
 Depending on the findings, the optometrist may want to conduct supplemental tests.

-Private Eye Doctors
+Seeing Private Eye Doctors